 Please refer to the Data Terms and Conditions for more information about how to utilise the information provided on this website.

 The ACT Government regularly undertakes aerial photography of the ACT for mapping and planning purposes.
-Aerial photography from 1955 to 2018 is available free on ACTmapi however please refer to each imagery capture for more details on the license.
+Aerial photography from 1955 is available free on ACTmapi however please refer to each imagery capture for more details on the license.

 Digital Elevation Data and Near Infrared Imagery

-In 2015 and 2020 the Territory captured LiDAR* and Near Infrared Imagery**, resulting in a highly accurate 3D dataset, which was provided to the public under an open license (CC BY “Australian Capital Territory”).
+The Territory has captured LiDAR* and Near Infrared Imagery** resulting in highly accurate 3D datasets that are provided to the public under an open license.
+To download, please use https://elevation.fsdf.org.au

 These datasets have been of significant value to: